How do I fix flickering lights? The problem is either with the light fixture, wiring, or the local serving utility company.

 It’s always important to work your way in or out of a house with troubleshooting.
 The size of the home doesn’t matter either.
 The process is the same.

-The measured line-to-line voltage should be 240 volts.
-If the 240 volts evenly drop for both legs, there’s probably a utility transformer problem.
-Maybe the transformer is too small or just old.
+The measured line-to-line voltage should be around 240 volts.
+If the voltage reading is significantly lower, for example, 210 volts, there is likely a utility transformer issue.
+This could be due to the transformer being too small or simply old.

-But if there’s only a small voltage variation on both legs, other measurements are necessary.
+However, if there is only a small voltage drop, such as 8 volts, further measurements are necessary.
 Measure the line to neutral, 120 volts, to each hot leg.
-Check if the voltages drop or if there’s an imbalance.
+Check for excessive voltage drops or if there’s an imbalance.
 For example, one side may have a higher voltage reading than the other.
 If this is the case, there’s a neutral problem from the meter box to the utility transformer.
 The neutral problem can be in any one of the following:

 - Wire routed from the transformer to the metering box

 Finally, the electrician should connect a multimeter to the circuit with flickering lights.
-Then, record the minimum and maximum voltages, to check if the problem is inside the panel or downstream.
+Then, record the minimum and maximum voltages, as another check if the problem is inside the panel or downstream.

 - Both light bulbs flicker: a problem at the panel or upstream with utility equipment